okyntary/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons and CCAs using the `list` command.
 The person to be enrolled, and the CCA that they are to be enrolled into must be listed.

     2. Test case: `enrol pid/1 cid/1` <br>
        Expected: the first person in the list of persons is enrolled into the first CCA in the list of CCAs.
-The no. of people in each CCA increases by 1.
+The number of people in the specified CCA increases by 1.

     3. Test case: `enrol` <br>
        Expected: Error thrown, indicating invalid command format.